 In addition to clinically relevant differences in BOLD amplitude, differences in connectivity can be observed in patients with mental disorders, which could be explained by dysfunctional processing.
 In the TNM-lab functional connectivity, as indication of successful information flow between brain regions, is considered a relevant marker of dysfunctional processing.
 For example, a dysfunctional fronto-temporal connectivity could explain dysfunctions in patients with schizophrenia for the processing of gestures in an abstract sentence context (Straube et al., 2014).
+Furthermore, Dynamic Causal Modelling (DCM) suggests impaired effective connectivity in verbal pathways of patients with schizophrenia spectrum disorders during gesture-speech integration (Wroblewski et al., 2020).

 Another clinically relevant example suggests that a dysfunctional coupling between anterior cingulate cortex and the amygdala is related to non-response in a cognitive behavioral therapy (Lueken et al., 2013).